Marijuana

-Overview of Marijuana
+Overview of Cannabis

-Effects of Marijuana
+Effects of Cannabis

-The effects of marijuana, or the “high,” are subjective and vary depending on several factors including but not limited to the user, THC levels, method of ingestion/consumption, and type of marijuana.
+The effects of cannabis, or the “high,” are subjective and vary depending on several factors including but not limited to the user, THC levels, method of ingestion/consumption, and type of marijuana.
 Some immediate effects include:

 • Distorted perception